jovotech/jovo-framework/integrations/db-dynamodb/README.md

 $ npm install @jovotech/db-dynamodb
 ```

-Add it as plugin to any stage you like, e.g. `app.prod.ts`:
+Add it as a plugin to any stage you like, e.g. `app.prod.ts`:

 ```typescript
 import { DynamoDb } from '@jovotech/db-dynamodb';